AXBOUF/Eye-Blur-Extension/README.md

 This project is my way of learning how browser extensions work — from scratch.
 I want to understand:

-- How to manipulate the DOM through an extension
+- How to manipulate the DOM - not sure through an extension
 - How to run face detection in the browser
 - How to apply visual effects (like a strong Gaussian blur) -- thinking of like a black bar on top of eyes as shown in the picture.
 - How to iterate and ship small pieces of working code